 7. The NEC will meet at least three times a year; normally in the early Spring, at the RA Assembly and in the Autumn.
+If necessary the meeting may be held using online / dial in facilities.

 8. Quorum.
 The Quorum for the NEC is seven members.
 This must include the Chairman or, if he is unavailable, either the Regimental Colonel or Regimental Secretary who will deputise for the Chairman.